eoscostarica/guide.eoscostarica.io/docs/interplanetary-file-system.md

 - Already with the IP in hand, the server information query is made and the respective download is started.
 - After downloading, it shows us the information of said server.

 This is how the traditional protocol works, **content searches by location**, in which it is necessary to know the address to which you want to query the data.
-In the case of IPFS it is different, as mentioned above, the protocol does this search by content.
+In the case of IPFS it is different, as mentioned above, the protocol does this **search by content**.
 This system uses the following steps to perform a search:

 - It is not necessary to know the address, only what is needed is searched in the system.
 - The system sends the search that is being carried out to the network of nodes.
 This information is protected by encryption, hash and digital signature, this in order to protect the information and give access only to those who are authorized.
 - After sending the search, the nodes respond with information on the available versions of what was requested.
 - By choosing one of the results obtained, you can see both its content and its information history.

-That is the way the IPFS system works, for this reason it is known as **search by content** since we simply indicate what we need and the network of nodes responds with the option to consult the data that is going to be required.
+That is the way IPFS system works, for this reason it is known as **content addressing** since we simply indicate what we need and the network of nodes responds with the option to consult the data that is going to be required.

 ## Advantages and disadvantages of IPFS

-Some of the advantages are as follows:
+Some advantages of using IPFS are:

 - Decentralized storage so it does not depend on a single place for access and is accessible at any time.
 - It is scalable, so future improvements and functionalities can be added.